Thursday, 30 August 2012

 4. Whatever you choose, make sure it's the best of whatever it is.
 No point wasting an indulgence on rubbish.

 5. Have a great vacation.
 Smile often and laugh loads.
 Walk lots too.
-0 comments
+Posted by Walking for Weightloss at 3:51 pm 0 comments

 Preparing to cycle at Tesco